Ready to shed 12 pounds in 2 weeks? You could on The Omni Diet by Tana Amen, RN.

 While there are no studies specifically on this diet, there is a great deal of research to support its components.
 One of its best features is that the calories come mostly from non-starchy vegetables.

-There’s no guarantee you’ll lose weight if you go gluten-free, but if that helps you avoid high-calorie foods like bread and pasta, go for it.
+There’s no guarantee you’ll lose weight if you go gluten-free, but if that helps you avoid overeating foods like bread and pasta, go for it.
 Just don’t replace them with gluten-free versions of those foods.

 There’s also little research to support the supplements (except vitamin D which most people don't get enough of) Amen recommends, and they’re unlikely to help you lose weight.

 Is It Good for Certain Conditions?

 The Omni Diet is appropriate for anyone living with diabetes, high blood pressure, and heart disease.
 If you have high cholesterol, be sure to check with your doctor about the recommendations for coconut oil, which is high in saturated fat.
 Because the primary source of calories is plant-based foods, the diet is low in cholesterol.
 Limiting starchy carbs and sugar may be especially helpful for people with diabetes; just be sure to check with your doctor about changes to medication.